If it takes a village to raise a child, it takes a village to abuse one.

 “Look at that,” I said to my husband, “That’s something.”

-Despite his clear boundaries, he wasn’t unfazed.
-“My room seems cold and bare tonight,” he told us.
-We patted our bed to offer him space, but he’s 20.
-He went to sleep alone.
+Despite our first born’s clear boundaries, he wasn’t unfazed.
+“My room seems cold and bare tonight,” he said, and we patted our bed to offer him space.
+Instead, he went to sleep alone.
+He’s 20.

 Tearing flesh with fanged teeth.